 15. Lancaster Castle

 Lancaster Castle is a must-visit for castle enthusiasts.
 This Norman fortification has seen its fair share of history, from being the famous site of the trial and execution of King Charles I to being used as a prison for more than 600 years.
-Today, tourists can explore the castle grounds, learn about its fascinating past.
+Today, tourists can explore the castle grounds, and learn about its fascinating past.
 You can even stay overnight in one of its gigantic towers.

 16. Carlisle Castle